- What is Mold

-When the problem goes beyond noticeable mold, we need to call in the professionals to give us peace of mind.
+When the problem goes beyond noticeable signs of mold, we need to call in professionals to give us peace of mind.
 After providing mold testing services, mold remediators can begin eliminating the mold issue from the house.

 The surface sampling performed before will determine how they will attack the mold.
 Collected samples are examined in carefully controlled conditions.
 The types of mold are identified and how many mold spores are circulating through the air in the home.

 Next, the remediator can begin the mold removal process.

 A standard method used by mold remediators is by first closing the area off with plastic sheeting to prevent the mold spores from traveling throughout the area.
 For larger areas or commercial buildings, you may need to close your business or offer partial services, whichever is a better idea.

 Once the work area has been established for mold removal, the professional uses expensive, professional equipment to remove the source’s mold.
 Next, the air should be cleared of any remaining indoor mold spores using a High-Efficiency Particulate Air scrubber and air exchanger.